dealien/VR-Camera-Handbook/getting-started.md

 * Find a completely smooth and flat surface to attach your cameras to
 * Hold the mount firmly against the surface and push down the arm on the mount to secure it.

-* Your suction mount is now in place and ready to film
+Your camera is now mounted and ready to begin filming. __Please make sure__ that your cameras are securely mounted on the surface before walking away.
+Certain surfaces will seem secure for a short time, but over time the air will find its way in underneath the suction cup and break the seal, causing the cameras to fall.
+The suction mount was designed to

 ##### With Hand Mount